meg-coningsby/foster-hero-app-project2/README.md

 -   View all animals that are available for adoption (just as an overview - you can't click in to any animal details).
 -   Log in to view the details behind the rescue animals, foster carers, vets and vet appts.
--   Add, edit or remove animals, and then allocate them a foster carer.
+-   Add, edit or remove animals.
 -   Add notes or vet appointments to a specific animal.
--   View all foster carers and the animals that are in, and have previously been, in their care.
+-   View all foster carers and then what animals are currently under their care.
 -   View all rescue approved vets, and the appointments at those vets.

 <a id="item-two"></a>